-- i.
-Strengthen and coordinate livestock research agenda and improve dissemination and uptake of research findings. - ii.
-Commit to allocate 2% of the national budget towards agricultural research of which 50% will be dedicated to livestock research. - iii.
-Support public research institutions to commercialize technologies developed. - iv.
+- ti.
+Commit to allocate at least 30% of the National Research Fund which is 2% of the national budget to agricultural research out of which 50% will be dedicated to livestock research. - Support public research institutions to commercialize technologies developed. - iv.
 Establish a fund for livestock research and commercialization of potential technologies.